Janrain: Jyte

 Jyte was a community-based website created by JanRain in late January 2007, named as an acronym for "Just You Tell 'Em".
 According to the developers, Jyte allowed users to "make claims about [themselves], others, or just about anything".
 These "claims" consisted of a headline and, optionally, a short text body.
 They could also be assigned user-selected tags.
 A claim was presented as a declarative sentence.
 Site users could then vote on it by selecting whether they agree or disagree.
 The total number of people who have voted, as well as their votes, were displayed with the claim.
 Users could also leave comments on claims, with or without voting.
 One article described Jyte as an example of the "democracy of the internet," which "can appear to give rise to some amazing insights."

 In addition, users could give each other "cred".
 Cred consisted of a short word or phrase, such as a tag, that applied to a user.
 For example, if user Bob made a valid claim about darts, user Mary might assign him "darts" cred.
 Receiving cred increased the recipient user's "cred score".
 Cred was designed to give an idea of how trustworthy a user was in a given area, as well as his or her interests.

 Jyte was developed primarily with Ruby on Rails, and was interoperable with other sites by means of several APIs.
 It relied solely on OpenID for user authentication.
 The use of one's OpenID in multiple websites and environments and the creation of a non-anonymous, portable, weighted, and persistent online reputation could provide advantages to a user in future discussions in other online and off line contexts.
 Jyte was described as a source of arbitrary opinions.

-The website is since extinct.
+Jyte's website is now offline.
 It was acquired by "AboutUs" in 2010, and sometime later wholly ceased to exist.